Dypsis lutescens 'Golden Cane Palm', 'Golden Palm Tree'

 Ideal growing conditions: Full sun to part shade

-Tolerant: Moderately drought-tolerant once established, humidity, adaptable to various soil types
+Moderately drought-tolerant once established, coastal gardens, humidity, adaptable to various soil types.

-Uses: Large pot/container plant, screening, mass plantings, tropical garden, feature palm tree, indoor plant in a brightly lit area
+Large pot/container plant, screening, mass plantings, tropical garden, feature palm tree.

-Colour/Growth form: Yellow-green arching fronds with golden-yellow trunks, upright clumping habit
+Yellow-green arching fronds with golden-yellow trunks, upright clumping habit.

 Care Tips for Golden Cane Palms